Who can use this feature?

 Entry criteria determine when the queue tasks will begin to be generated.
 To set the entry criteria:

 - Select the Data Source* from which the entry conditions will be evaluated.
 Choose one of the options from the dropdown menu.
-The available data sources will be based on your selected Criteria data source above.
+The available data sources will be based on the selected Criteria data source above.

 - Choose the Variable* to evaluate.